Golden LEAF has budgeted $35 million for new awards for fiscal year 2025-2026 in existing grant programs, not including scholarships.

 Yes.
 Golden LEAF encourages past grantees to use the open door policy to discuss new proposal ideas.

-Golden LEAF makes decisions on a regular timeline.
+Golden LEAF makes award decisions on a regular schedule.
 Applicants are generally notified of the Board’s decision the day of the Board’s meeting.
 Each program follows a slightly different process.
 For more information, please visit each program’s page on our website.

 A detailed explanation of exceptions to the required disclosure of public records and confidential information can be found here.